The inexact power augmented Lagrangian method for constrained nonconvex optimization: Abstract

 \section{Abstract}

-This work introduces an unconventional inexact augmented Lagrangian method, where the augmenting term is a Euclidean norm raised to a power between one and two.
-The proposed algorithm is applicable to a broad class of constrained nonconvex minimization problems, that involve nonlinear equality constraints over a convex set under a mild regularity condition.
-First, we conduct a full complexity analysis of the method, leveraging an accelerated first-order algorithm for solving the Hölder-smooth subproblems.
-Next, we present an inexact proximal point method to tackle these subproblems, demonstrating that it achieves an improved convergence rate.
-Notably, this rate reduces to the best-known convergence rate for first-order methods when the augmenting term is a squared Euclidean norm.
-Our worst-case complexity results further show that using lower powers for the augmenting term leads to faster constraint satisfaction, albeit with a slower decrease in the dual residual.
-Numerical experiments support our theoretical findings, illustrating that this trade-off between constraint satisfaction and cost minimization is advantageous for certain practical problems.
+This work introduces an unconventional inexact augmented Lagrangian method where the augmenting term is a Euclidean norm raised to a power between one and two.
+The proposed algorithm is applicable to a broad class of constrained nonconvex minimization problems that involve nonlinear equality constraints.
+In a first part of this work, we conduct a full complexity analysis of the method under a mild regularity condition, leveraging an accelerated first-order algorithm for solving the Hölder-smooth subproblems.
+Interestingly, this worst-case result indicates that using lower powers for the augmenting term leads to faster constraint satisfaction, albeit with a slower decrease of the dual residual.
+Notably, our analysis does not assume boundedness of the iterates.
+Thereafter, we present an inexact proximal point method for solving the weakly-convex and Hölder-smooth subproblems, and demonstrate that the combined scheme attains an improved rate that reduces to the best-known convergence rate whenever the augmenting term is a classical squared Euclidean norm.
+Different augmenting terms, involving a lower power, further improve the primal complexity at the cost of the dual complexity.
+Finally, numerical experiments validate the practical performance of unconventional augmenting terms.